Cooops/Comp-Sci-Fundamentals/README.md

 <details>
 <summary>Django Example</summary>

 For example, consider the following Django code that maps two URL patterns to two view functions.
-The first pattern ensures that an HTTP request with a resource URL of /best will be passed to a function named index() in the views module.
+The first pattern ensures that an HTTP request with a resource URL of /best will be passed to a function aged index() in the views module.
 A request that has the pattern "/best/junior", will instead be passed to the junior() view function.

 ```
 # file: best/urls.py